-At first, a customer should pick out a reference to a Commercial GRID system, which the customer will use.
-One or more well-known discovery functions are used as square one.
+At first, a customer should pick out a reference to a CDC, which the customer will use.
+One or more well-known discovery services are used as a first step.

-2. Authentication, Authorization, and Accounting 1
+2. Authentication, Authorization, and Accounting1

-When the customer submits a request, the Grid authenticates the customer and authorizes the submitted request.
-The Grid also identifies his/her policies (includes but not limited to SLA, security, scheduling, and brokering policies).
+When the customer submits a job request, the CDC authenticates the customer and authorizes the submitted request.
+The CDC also identifies his/her policies (including but not limited to SLA, security, scheduling, and brokering policies).